 There are only 6 George Stevens mallard drakes in original paint and only 3 hens recorded.
 There are 26 bluebills and 21 redhead drake decoys (paddletail model from all periods and in original paint) made by Harvey and only 5 bluebill/redhead hens (see more below).
 I have a loose theory that Harvey made but only 2 types of hen decoys; bluebills/redheads and mallards.
 It seems Harvey was a bit of a conformist and, perhaps, a drake chauvinist.

 Muller's book proposes that Harvey's redhead hen decoys have a touch of black paint on the bill tip and otherwise the same as his bluebill hens.
 That's very possible but it seems a nuance rather than a different species.
 I think the hens were used by Harvey for bluebill and redhead order fulfillment interchangeably.
 George made a redhead hen decoy that is very different than his bluebill hens.

-The term Black Swan is based on an ancient saying that black swans did not exist or were exceedingly rare – a saying applied to unpredictable events, very rare occurrences and, in more recent uses, those events hidden from us by our perceptions about rarity.
-In this case, I'm using Black Swans to describe those surprisingly rare examples hidden by our perception that they are somewhat common.
+The term Black Swan is based on an ancient saying that black swans did not exist – a saying often applied to things that were previously thought non-exisitent.
+In this context, it is applied to those surprisingly rare examples hidden by our perception that they are somewhat common.